Loss of China: Loss

 In 1949, the fall of the Kuomintang government was widely viewed within the United States as a catastrophe.
 The author William Manchester remembered the public reaction in 1949 in his 1973 book The Glory and the Dream: The China it knew—Pearl Buck's peasants, rejoicing in the good earth—had been dependable, democratic, warm and above all pro-American.
 Throughout the great war the United Nations Big Four had been Churchill, Roosevelt, Stalin and Chiang.
 Stalin's later treachery had been deplorable but unsurprising.
 But Chiang Kai-shek!
 Acheson's strategy to contain Red aggression seemed to burst wide open. [...]
 Everything American diplomats had achieved in Europe—the Truman Doctrine, the Marshall Plan, NATO—momentarily seemed annulled by this disaster in Asia.
+In August 1949, Secretary of State Dean Acheson issued the China White Paper, a compilation of official documents to defend the administration's record and argue that there was little that the United States could have done to prevent Communist victory in the civil war.
 At the time, Acheson's China White Paper with its catalog of $2 billion worth of American aid provided to China since 1946 was widely mocked as an excuse for allowing what was widely seen as a geopolitical disaster which allowed the formation of a Sino-Soviet bloc with the potential to dominate Eurasia.

+The white paper outraged Mao Zedong, who wrote a number of articles responding to the report.
+Mao asked why Truman would provide so much support to Nationalist forces if he believed them to be so "demoralized and unpopular."
+Mao stated that since Truman's position of supporting a demoralized and unpopular Nationalist government was otherwise irrational, Truman must have been acting out of imperialist ambitions "to slaughter the Chinese people" by needlessly prolonging the war.